There’s nothing quite as disturbing, as your engine not starting.

 There Are Two Basic Types Of, Engine Not Starting Conditions:

-No crank / No start – You don’t hear the engine moving at all.
-You might hear a click or buzz but other than that, nothing.
+So, you don’t hear the engine moving at all.
+Also, you might hear a click or buzz, but other than that, nothing.

 Also, In some cases a bad connection, between the negative battery cable and the engine (bad ground); can cause the same symptoms.
 Of course, there could be other reasons, but most often this happens; when there is not enough electric current for the starter motor, to turn over the engine.

 If the battery is OK and the battery terminals, appear clean and not corroded, it could be: